FAQs About Power Generation Equipment

 For each type of electrical equipment, there is a different tool to test if everything is working.
 Multimeters, or VOMs, are portable handheld electrical testing devices that survey a range of measurements for industrial and household electronics.
 Load banks are used to test power generation equipment to ensure proper functionality.

-To properly calculate backup power, one must first calculate average power consumption, critical loads and backup duration.
-Average power consumption can be calculated by multiplying the power in kilowatts by the hours of use per day, week or month.
-To calculate critical loads, add up the power consumption of all critical loads that require backup power and multiply this by the number of hours you need the backup power to last.
-To calculate backup time, one should consider battery age, type and temperature, but you can use the following formula for a rough estimate: battery time = battery capacity/discharge rate.
-Once that is calculated, backup power can be found by adding up the power consumption of all critical loads that require backup power and multiplying this by the number of hours you need the backup power to last.
-Need more help?
-Contact one of our equipment experts for further guidance.
+To accurately calculate backup power, calculate average power consumption, critical loads and backup duration first.
+Calculate average power consumption by multiplying the power in kilowatts by the hours of use per day, week or month.
+To calculate critical loads, add the power consumption of all critical loads that require backup power and multiply the sum by the number of hours you need the backup power to last.
+To calculate backup time, consider battery age, type and temperature.
+Use the following formula for a rough estimate: battery time equals battery capacity divided by discharge rate.
+Once those numbers are calculated, backup power can be found by adding up the power consumption of all critical loads that require backup power and multiplying this by the number of hours you need the backup power to last.
+Learn about how United Rentals’ Climate Solutions team can help create a mobile power solution that’s custom to your project requirements.